xbcsmith/epr-workshop/10.5-epr-cdviz/01-cdviz.md

    - Status: `Resolved`
    - Description: `Database connection pool increased, issue resolved`

-**Discussion:**
-How do incidents relate to deployments in the dashboard?
+**Discussion:** How do incidents relate to deployments in the dashboard?
 What patterns can you identify?

+---

-### Task 2.3: Advanced Event Submission
+### Advanced Event Submission

 **Objective:** Use the raw JSON form to send complex events